Real-life 'Breaking Bad' case ends with ailing retiree in handcuffs

 Breaking News Emails

-ROME — A retiree discovers he is terminally ill and decides to sell drugs to pay for his funeral and so he can leave some money behind for his loved ones.
+ROME — A retiree discovers he is terminally ill and decides to sell drugs to pay for his funeral, so he can leave some money behind for his loved ones.

 It's not the plot for a sequel to "Breaking Bad," but the explanation a 61-year-old man from northern Italy told a judge Tuesday after he was found with about a half-ounce of cocaine in his car, wrapped and ready to be sold.